ThunderDoesPlugins/StaffChat/README.md

 Put this in your Plugins, start the server to generate a config file, you may edit the config to suit your needs scroll down for more info on configs

-To chat into staff chat tye your prefix followed by your message, no spaces are required For example prefix is . so typing ".this message will be sent to staff chat" will sent that message to staff chat letting all online staff to know
+To chat into staff chat type your prefix followed by your message, no spaces are required For example prefix is . so typing ".this message will be sent to staff chat" will sent that message to staff chat letting all online staff to know

 To chat into staff chat without prefix or commands /sc on this will put all of your message into staff chat convenience if you wish to have long conversations /sc off when you are done